GoSecure/DLLPasswordFilterImplant/README.md

 					Lsa
 	```
 * Create a string type subkey named "Key".
 Specify the key you want the DLL to use for encryption.
 If the key is shorter than the data to encrypt, the key will be repeated.
 * Create a string type subkey named "Domain".
-Specify your domain in the value of that subkey. *Your domain must start with a '.'.* (Example value: ".yourdomain.com")
+Specify your domain in the value of that subkey. **Your domain must start with a "." .** (Example value: ".yourdomain.com")

 ## Uninstalling